mkthewlis/Milestone-Project-3/README.md

 - The menu at the top of the page and footer are consistent in design and responsive throughout the website.
 However, the contents of the menu changes depending on if a user is logged in or not.
 - The menu bar for users logged in features a 'Sign Out' button where the 'Sign Up' button usually is.
 When a user in session chooses to sign out, a flash message confirms this action and they are redirected back to the 'Sign In' page.
 - Each page has a footer with an arrow button to smoothly scroll back to the top.
 - The footer also features an icon to copy the URL for ease of sharing the app with others, created with clipboard.js (referenced below).
+When a user successfully copies the url, they are notified with 'Copied!' being appended to the text.
+If it fails (for example, without browser support), an alert tells the user the issue and explains how to manually copy the url to share it on.
 - Although each page features different illustrations/ graphics, they are all designed with the same color palette and are from the same illustrator for consistency.
 - All sign in/ sign up buttons are designed consistently in their respective colors across the app.
 - The active page is underlined with a green line to show the user which page their are on.